rizac/stream2segment/README.md

    pip install -e .
    ```
    (the -e is optional, [it makes the package editable](https://pip.pypa.io/en/stable/reference/pip_install/#install-editable)).
-   This does not re-install already installed requirements if they satisfy Stream2segment
+   This does not reinstall already installed requirements if they satisfy Stream2segment
    minimum versions, and it's therefore generally safer in order to avoid conflicts with
    existing packages.
 However, in all other cases requirements are installed with their
    newest version.
 Therefore, you might have problems with Stream2segment, if some
-   requirements is used with a new untested version.
-Obviously, we do our best to keep
+   new untested requirement is used (we do our best to keep
-   everything updated regularly and avoid this case as much as we can.
+   everything updated regularly and avoid this case as much as we can).

 2. If you plan to only use Stream2segment in an empty virtual environment, run:
    ```